elral/MF_14Segment/README.md

 * 1 = Show data on the display.
 Decimal point is considered automatically, so must be part of the message
 * 2 = Set brigthness, values can be from 0 to 15

+All Boards are supported, but the stepper support for the ProMicro is deactivated due to not sufficient Flash memory.

 # Installation

 Download the zip-file from the ([latest release](https://github.com/elral/MF_14Segment/releases)).